 DAY 1: CUSCO – CAPAC ÑAN – PANTICALLE – HUYRO

-This impressive and unique Hidden Inca Trail to Machu Picchu adventure trek will begin with an early morning pick up in Cusco and lead us in the direction of the sacred valley.
+Firstly, we will begin with an early morning pick up in Cusco and lead us in the direction of the sacred valley.
 We’ll pass the town of Ollantaytambo before ascending the elevated Abra Málaga pass.
-This scenic drive will bring you to start the walk by a “Capac Ñan” (Inca trail) Where we will descend, during the walk we will appreciate small forests of Polylepis in the births of the basins, If we are lucky we will be able to sight the bird Royal Ciclodes endemic bird, Andean bears, orchids, and much more.
-You will also have the opportunity to stop by indigenous villages, home to direct descendants of the Inca people.
-Witness centuries-old traditions during an authentic Peruvian experience.
+This scenic drive will bring you to start the walk by a “Capac Ñan” (Inca trail).
+Then, we will descend, and during the walk we will appreciate small forests of Polylepis in the births of the basins.
+If we are lucky we will be able to sight the bird Royal Ciclodes endemic bird, Andean bears, orchids, and much more.
+Certainly, you will also have the opportunity to stop by indigenous villages, home to direct descendants of the Inca people.

 At the end of the trek in these ancient Inca Trails known as Capac Ñan, you’ll be picked up by private vehicle to head to your nightly accommodation in Huyro.
 The rest of the afternoon will consist of stops at two impressive Inca ruins, visits to both a local tea and coffee plant.